OpenEuphoria/wxEuphoria/README.md

 ### What's up with that project name?

 This is inspired by the [wxPython](https://www.wxpython.org/)'s *[Project Phoenix](https://wiki.wxpython.org/ProjectPhoenix)*.
-The name is [synonymous](https://www.google.com/search?q=define%3Aleviathan) with *a thing that is very large or powerful* and the word evokes the sense of overwhelming effort and danger involved with the attempt tackle a project of this scale.
+The name **leviathan** is [synonymous](https://www.google.com/search?q=define%3Aleviathan) with *a thing that is very large or powerful* and the word evokes the sense of overwhelming effort and danger involved with the attempt tackle a project of this scale.

 ### Why not update and extend the old library?